hoehermann/purple-gowhatsapp/README.md

 * Messages are sent asynchronously.
 * Incoming messages are not filtered (whatsmeow keeps track of already received messages internally).
+* Note: Under the hood, gowhatsapp and whatsmeow use completely different prototocls. whatsmeow actually uses the same mechanics as Signal.
+For this reason, one must establish a new session (scan QR-code) when switching.
+All sessions will be invalidated.

 Other improvements: